Norway

 The Norwegian Holiday Act

-Impact date: Awaited The Ministry is currently assessing whether the Norwegian Holiday Act is compliant with the EU Working Time Directive and potential changes to better align the Act with that Directive.
+Impact date: Awaited The Ministry is currently assessing whether the Norwegian Holiday Act is compliant with the EU Working Time Directive and considering potential changes to better align the Act with the Directive.

-Employer implications/action needed Employers should monitor the progress of the Ministry’s review and be prepared to make changes to holiday pay arrangements depending on the outcome of that review.
+Employer implications/action needed Employers should monitor the progress of the Ministry’s review and be prepared to make changes to holiday pay arrangements depending on the outcome of the review.

 Employer risk N/A